ghantoos/shayfara/README.md

   -E EXTENSION, --extension EXTENSION
-                        add extension the output file names -f, --force           force replacing of existing files -i, --in-place        use original name - this will replace the original file in case same directory --no-recursive        Disable recurse when directories are encountered (default: recursive)
+                        add extension the output file names -f, --force           force replacing of existing files -i, --in-place, --no-extension
+                        use original name - this will replace the original file in case same directory --no-recursive        Disable recurse when directories are encountered (default: recursive)